 We have elected to be taxed for federal income tax purposes as a RIC under Subchapter M of the Code.
 If we meet certain requirements, including source of income, asset diversification and distribution requirements, and if we continue to qualify as a BDC, we will continue to qualify to be a RIC under the Code and will not have to pay corporate-level taxes on income we distribute to our shareholders as dividends, allowing us to substantially reduce or eliminate our corporate-level tax liability.
 As a BDC, we are generally required to meet a coverage ratio of total assets to total senior securities, which includes all of our borrowings and any preferred stock we may issue in the future, of at least 200% at the time we issue any debt or preferred stock.
 This requirement limits the amount that we may borrow.
-Because we will continue to need capital to grow our investment portfolio, this limitation may prevent us from incurring debt or preferred stock and require us to raise additional equity at a time when it may be disadvantageous to do so.
+Because we will continue to readitional equity at a time when it may be disadvantageous to do so.
 We cannot assure investors that debt and equity financing will be available to us on favorable terms, or at all, and debt financings may be restricted by the terms of any of our outstanding borrowings.
 In addition, as a BDC, we are generally not permitted to issue common stock priced below net asset value without shareholder approval.
 If additional funds are not available to us, we could be forced to curtail or cease new lending and investment activities, and our net asset value could decline.